LambdaTest/documentation/docs/xcui-supported-capibilities.md

     }}
 ></script>

+This document provide details about the features and capabilities supported for XCUI Framework on LambdaTest.

 | Capability Name | Data Type | Description |
 |------|-----------|-------------|
 | app | String | Enter the app id generated while uploading the app to the platform.
 Example:`lt://APP123456789123456789` |